A Guide to Hindu Jewellery: Choosing Sacred Ornaments for Protection and Devotion

 10 Ways to Style Indian Stone Jewelry

 Indian stone jewelry is beautifully decorated and available in various stone and precious metal types.
 Sterling silver, amethyst, and citrine stone jewelry are a few of many gems seen adorning the runways of Indian Fashion Week 2021.
 From chandelier earrings to choker style necklaces, adding bold indian accessories isn’t a challenge.
 Keep reading to learn how you can achieve high fashion looks by creating casual and evening outfits with indian stone jewelry!
-Add a collar necklace with an embroidered skirt and dupatta A collar-style necklace is the perfect way to accentuate your neckline.
+A collar-style necklace is the perfect way to accentuate your neckline.
 This look also allows you to skip earrings and bracelet accessories, since the intricate detailing of your necklace will become the focal point.
 You can add a full skirt with a ruffle hem and an all-over embroidered design.
 This indian stone accessory works best with lighter, neutral colors against darker colors, like white and blue.
 You can wear your hair in a sweet half up, half down hairstyle and light makeup.
 For a royal touch, add a matching, sheer dupatta scarf!

 As the saying goes, all that glitters is not gold.
 However, in India, well, it often is.
 A magnificent part of Indian culture is traditional Indian jewelry.
 Imagine intricately formed, ornate gold adorned with the most stunningly brilliant gemstones, pearls, and diamonds.
 There are actually three major classifications of traditional Indian jewelry.
 There’s bridal jewelry, spiritual jewelry, and, last but not least, temple jewelry.
 The origins of temple jewelry can be traced back to South India in particular.
 From the ninth century until the sixteenth century, the region of South India was ruled by the Chola, Pandya, and Krishnadeva Raya dynasties, who were all fine jewelry connoisseurs.
 Ruling for such a long period of time, temple jewelry became an intrinsic part of both religious and cultural tradition.